Braaidg94/test_app_6/README.md

-1. Complete Ruby
+First test repo on the Complete Ruby on Rails course
-2. hello